 - What if my team grows exponentially over a year or two?
 What changes would we have to make or expect to make?

-Project management tools are usually priced per user.
 Pricing should scale down as you add users.
+Since project management tools are usually priced per user, it should be a given that you’re paying less per user as you add teammates.
 Here’s a comprehensive post on how project management tools are priced.

 Where does Workzone fit in all of this?

-Workzone is dedicated to help teams get more done.
-That’s why Workzone offers unlimited support and training to all customers with a rigorous and interactive on-boarding and training experience.
+Workzone is dedicated to helping teams get more done.
+That’s why Workzone offers unlimited support and training to all customers with a rigorous and interactive onboarding and training experience.